Black residents of Elizabeth City, N.C., thought police violence happened in other places. Then it came to their town.

 “Never would I have thought that it would hit here in Elizabeth City,” said Daniel Bowser, 44, who is Black and grew up in town.
 “Yes, we have a lot of injustices going on around here, but not to this extent.”

 “This right here is shocking,” said Daquan Johnson, a 22-year-old Black man who works at the local Walmart.
-“But I think it happened for a reason . . .
+“But I think it happened for a reason. . . .
 It sheds light on a lot of things.”

-Now Elizabeth City finds itself the latest dateline in the national debate over police violence against Black Americans: The media have descended en masse.
+Now Elizabeth City finds itself the latest dateline in the national debate over police violence against Black Americans: The media has descended en masse.
 TV helicopters circle overhead some afternoons.
 Civil rights lawyers Bakari Sellers and Ben Crump are helping represent Brown’s family, and the Rev. William Barber and clergy leaders from all over the state have converged to call for justice.

 Members of the New Black Panther Party came down from Washington this week, joining a procession of social media personalities and bystanders streaming Facebook Live commentary outside the local government complex.

-The withholding of the full video footage has fueled a sense of a cover-up.
-Although Brown’s family says the footage shows Brown had his hands on the steering wheel the whole time, a prosecutor says Brown twice made contact with officers with his car before they began to shoot.
+The withholding of the full video footage has fueled a sense of a coverup.
+Although Brown’s family says the footage shows that Brown had his hands on the steering wheel the whole time during the confrontation in his driveway, a prosecutor says Brown twice made contact with officers with his car before they began to shoot.

 On Tuesday evening, as a crowd began gathering for the nightly protest march, one couple sat on folding chairs in the shade.
 He wore a black fedora and bow tie, she wore a church dress, like grandparents waiting for an Easter parade.